-At Lynch Hill, the Science curriculum is intended to ensure that all pupils from EYFS to upper Key Stage 2 develop scientific knowledge and conceptual understanding through the specific disciplines of Biology, Chemistry and Physics.
-Here, our science curriculum develops children’s understanding of the nature, processes and methods of Science, through different types of science enquiry and teaches pupils the skills to answer scientific questions about the world around them.
+At Lynch Hill, the Science curriculum is intended to ensure that all pupils from EYFS to upper Key Stage 2 develop scientific knowledge and conceptual understanding through the specific disciplines of Biology (living things and how they interact), Chemistry (the study of matter) and Physics (the interaction of matter and energy).
+Here, our science curriculum develops children’s understanding of the nature, processes and methods of science, through different types of science enquiry and teaches pupils the skills to answer scientific questions about the world around them.
 At Lynch Hill, we intend to equip our pupils with scientific knowledge, which requires understanding of the uses and implications of science, today and for the future.

 We encourage children to be inquisitive throughout their time at the school and beyond.
 Our Science curriculum, based on the National Curriculum, fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
 Throughout the programmes of study, the children will acquire and develop the key knowledge that has been identified within each unit and across each year group, as well as the application of scientific skills.
 We ensure that the Working Scientifically skills are built-on and developed throughout children’s time at the school so that they can apply their knowledge of science when using equipment, conducting experiments, building arguments and explaining concepts confidently and so that they continue to ask questions and be curious about their surroundings.

-At the beginning of each topic, children are able to convey what they already know and what they would like to know.
+At the beginning of each topic, children are able to convey their prior knowledge through a mind map, entry quizzes and discussions.
 In Key Stage 2, children are able to identify how they would find out various information.
 The information for Science entry points offers children the ‘hook’ to awaken their interest and curiosity, and exit points enable pupils to showcase the depth of their learning.
 This encourages scientific learning through the generic science enquiries, common to all children across the primary age phase, for example: observing and measuring, identifying and classifying, gathering information and recording data, research and fair testing.

 Adaptions are made so that all pupils can access the science curriculum and be scientists.
 There are opportunities for all to re-visit concepts so that they can commit information to long term memory.